San Marcos Growers LogoSan Marcos Growers

 Our plants from seed collected at the Fullerton Arboretum by arborist Ken Greby who gave it to us under the name Cordia abyssinica.
 There are some great images of this plant on the the Flora of Zimbabwe website.
 We sold this plant from 2014 to 2015 but continue to grow Cordia boissieri and Cordia decandra

-This information about Cordia africana displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Cordia africana displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]